ainacodes/calculator/README.md

 ### Project status

 - [x] Design
-- [x] Show the numbers when the button is clicked
+- [x] Show the numbers on the display when the button is clicked
+- [ ] Move the number to previous display when the button operation is clicked
+- [ ] Empty out the currrent display
-- [] add operation function
+- [ ] add operation function
-- [] add keyboard support
+- [ ] add keyboard support